-To solve smaller funding issues, you could open a credit card in your business’s name.
+You could open a credit card in your business’s name to solve smaller funding issues.
 The bonus: making payments on a business credit card can improve your credit score.

 A business credit card could be a good option because you pay back what you spend, plus interest.
 Credit cards also offer a continuous line of credit for bad debt.
 Like a revolving line of credit, you can pay down the balance and use the card again without needing to reapply.
 Keep in mind that revolving debt vs. installment debt will have different consequences for your small business.

 The downside of a business credit card happens when you don’t pay your balance off at the end of the month.
 Leaving a balance could cause you to incur a lot of interest.
 Most business credit cards have rates in the 20% range.
 Usually, credit cards for poor credit have higher interest rates.

 Also called a business cash advance, this option lets businesses that accept credit cards or receivables get an advance on the money that regularly flows into the company.
 Business cash advances are not the same as small business loans for bad credit.
 It is an advance based on future revenues or credit card sales.